aandyjeon/UBNet/README.md

-# Robust Learning on Unknown Bias via Multi-variant Features (Accepted on CVPR2022)
+# A Conservative Approach for Unbiased Learning on Unknown Biases (Accepted on CVPR2022)